Still Have Questions? Here’s What You Need to Know

 This section addresses the most common hesitations people have before joining.
 If you’re on the fence, read this first.

-You’ve spent time, money, and effort on treatments that didn’t work.
+You’ve spent time, money, and effort on approaches that didn’t work.
 But the issue isn’t that you’re “unfixable” — it’s that most approaches fail for the same reasons:

 ❌ Treating symptoms instead of addressing the root problems(s).